 Please refer to the FAQ section below for additional information.
 For any additional questions, feel free to contact us at support@ngisweden.se.

-The first step is to contact us (support@ngisweden.se) to book an “on-site” introductory course at the NGI OpenLab space.
-This mandatory, fee-based course will be held together with our staff members that will walk you through the practicalities of the lab space.
+The first step is to contact support@ngisweden.se to book an on-site introductory course at the NGI OpenLab space.
+This mandatory, fee-based course will be held together with our staff members who will walk you through the practicalities of the lab space.

-Training on QC instruments and basic introduction to specific workstations in the lab can be included in the introductory course depending on your needs in the lab space.
-Upon successful completion of the course, you will receive a “user license”.
+Training on QC instruments and a basic introduction to specific workstations in the lab can be included in the introductory course, depending on your needs in the lab space.
+Upon successful completion of the course you will receive your user license.

 All users of NGI OpenLab must have a valid user license to use the lab space.

-If sequencing is required, a separate sequencing introduction course will be given as it is more comprehensive.
-Please refer to the “Fees” section above for cost details for the specific introductory/training courses.
+If sequencing is required, a separate sequencing introduction course is required.
+Please refer to the Fees section above for cost details of the specific introductory/training courses.

-To complete the registration process, you must provide your contact details and invoice address.
-This information is needed for invoicing purposes, as invoices will be sent on a regular basis after each usage of the lab’s resources.
+To complete the registration process, you (PI and user) must provide your contact details (email and phone number) and an invoice address.
+This information is required for invoicing purposes, invoices will be sent on a regular basis after each usage of the lab’s resources.

 This information will be requested during communication with the NGI OpenLab Staff members when booking the introductory course.